wanghran/CS247_Project/data/README.md

 4. full_train_yx and full_test_yx are the lists of device ids of the full size dataset. train_device_id and test_device_id are the lists of device ids of the small dataset.

 5. label_mapping is a mapping that convert the labels codec in the labels.csv or full_labels.csv to the real class names.

+### label propagation based GCN
+1. '*.npz' contains the data after our preprocess.
+Usually the sparse matrixs that are directly used in our experiments

+2. 'active.npz' 'installed.npz' contains the adjacent matrix between user(each line) and APP£¬device(each column).
+We have 2 matrics because the for each user, there is app installed and app active £¨they share the same device information£©

+3. active_wapplabel.npz' contains the original features (concatenation of one-hot vector), it is mainly used in label propagation based GCN model and is concatenated to the feature get from label propagation

+4. 'best_model.pth¡¯ is the trained model for label propagation based GCN